Skip to main content

 • Prefer committed docs under docs/design/ when describing language or lowering contracts.

-• Treat Generated/ as a current implementation mirror, not as independent language authority.
+• Treat compiler output as current executable output, not as independent language authority.

 • If a runtime surface has no committed source syntax yet, say that directly.
 Do not fill the gap with invented .secs forms.